Nation falls silent to mark Armistice Day

 Foreign Secretary James Cleverly, who said Russia had “shattered” peace by waging war in Ukraine, was in Paris to attend a remembrance service hosted by French President Emmanuel Macron.

-And Labour leader Sir Keir Starmer marked the moment at Euston Station, in central London.
+Labour leader Sir Keir Starmer joined veterans and railway staff outside Euston station, in central London, to mark the sombre moment.

+Salvation Army Captain Michael Kinnear played the Last Post before a two-minute silence was observed.

+Leading a prayer for those who gave their lives defending Britain’s shores, Euston station railway chaplain Stephen Rowe said: “May we never forget the bravery and sacrifice, in the face of fearsome odds, the young and old who gave all, and the victories they won for our liberty.”

 “Yet as we salute our troops this year, this peace has been shattered by a Russian aggressor.